SharpOddz/BrainCancerDetector_CNN/README.md

 ## Dataset
-Using dataset found at: https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset
+Dataset for this project can be found at: https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset